 Tyber is now relaxed and relieved that she has received her organ transplant

 Tyber said she signed up immediately for an organ transplant.
 “Piano, organ, it didn’t matter to me at that point, I'd have taken anything I could get,” she stated.

-Nearly 150,000 cats are on the National Organ Transplant Waiting List waiting for a viable organ.
+Nearly 150,000 cats are on the National Organ Transplant Waiting List waiting for a viable organ or piano.

-But thousands more never get that call from the transplant center saying a suitable donor organ or piano has been found, and the old model is just left to die, alone, in the living room.
+Thousands never get the call from a transplant center saying a suitable donor organ or piano has been found, and sometimes the old model is just left to die, alone, unplayable, in the living room.

-After only 2 days on the recipient list, Tyber received this Baby Grand, which became available due to a nasty divorce
+After only 2 weeks on the National list, Tyber received this Baby Grand, which became available due to a nasty divorce

 "It was a miracle, to be honest with you," Tyber happily said while playing her donated Yamaha GB1K Baby Grand Piano at her home in Edmonds.
-“Music is my life,” she said.
+“Music is my life."